-September’s Autumn colours, two peace song recordings, a fireside version of an own song and two short films.
+September’s Autumn colours, two peace song recordings, a fireside version of an own song, two short films and the voice of friend Ruth Bentley.

 “The issue is whether we are determined to go in the direction of compassion or not.
 If we are, then can we reduce the suffering to a minimum, If I lose my direction, I have to look for the North Star, and I go to the north.
 This is to work for peace”